At a Glance

 - Strong teamwork skills, contributing positively to a collaborative environment.

-Working Hours & Benefits
+Working Hours and Benefits

 We offer generous enhancements for shift work, including additional pay for hours worked after 8 pm, weekends, and bank holidays.
 This can significantly increase your annual earnings.

-Disabled applicants who meet the essential shortlisting requirements will be guaranteed an interview.
-A job share scheme is available for all full‑time posts: both permanent and temporary, unless otherwise stated.
 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and we expect all staff to share this commitment and undergo appropriate checks.
+Appointment to this post is subject to a Disclosure and Barring Service check.

-Contact Detail:
+Contact Details:

-Nottinghamshire County Council Recruiting Team
+Nottinghamshire County Council Recruitment Team

-StudySmarter Expert Advice 🤫
+StudySmarter Expert Advice🤫

 We think this is how you could land Residential Social Care Worker